Hindi in Bihar: Struggle between languages

 The first success for spreading Modern Standard Hindi occurred in Bihar in 1881, when Hindi displaced Urdu as the sole official standard of the province.
 In this struggle between competing Hindi and Urdu standards of the Hindustani language, the potential claims of the three large mother tongues in the region – Magahi, Bhojpuri and Maithili were ignored.
 After independence, Hindi was again given the sole official status through the Bihar Official Language Act, 1950.
 Urdu became the second official language in the undivided State of Bihar on 16 August 1989.

 Maithili was officially recognised by the government of India in 2003, after an active movement led by Maithili speakers.
 Proponents have called Bhojpuri, Magahi, Angika and Bajjika to receive the same status.

 Statistics

-The number of speakers of Bihari languages are difficult to indicate because of unreliable sources.
-In the urban region most educated speakers of the language name Hindi as their language because this is what they speak at home and use in formal contexts.
+The number of speakers of Bihari languages is difficult to indicate because of unreliable sources.
+In the urban region, most educated speakers of the language name Hindi as their language because this is what they speak at home and use in formal contexts.
 The uneducated and the rural population of the region return Hindi as their language.